gnois/luaty/README.md

 Introduction
 ----
-Luaty is an indent sensitive language that transpiles with static analysis to Lua.
+Luaty is an indent sensitive language that transpiles to readable Lua.

-Its appears like Lua to most syntax highlighting editors, and aims to be usable within minutes to one familiar with Lua.
+It appears like Lua to most syntax highlighting editors, and aims to be usable within minutes to one familiar with Lua.

+The transpiler has a built-in static analyzer and limited but optional HM type inferencer.

-The name is a play on type homonym - requires less **ty**ping, but more typed than **Lua**.
+Its name is a play on *type* homonym - requires less **ty**ping, but more typed than **Lua**.

 Static analyzer
 ---

-During transpilation, Luaty runs a basic static analyzer, which warns about:
+The built-in static analyzer warns about:
   * unused variables
   * shadowed variables in the parent or the same scope
   * assignment to undeclared (global) variables